 An interesting point to note.
 When goods are passed hands more than once before reaching the consumer, successive markups are applied.
 A typical distribution channel for the biscuit example would have a markup story like this:

 Distributor ($8 cost to acquire + $1.60 (which is a markup of 20%) = $9.60 (final wholesale price)

 Retailer $8 cost to acquire + $9.60 (which is a markup 100%) = $17.60

-Another form of cost based pricing is cost plus margin pricing or gross-margin pricing.
-Many business use cost plus margin pricing because they want the the process of calculating a price to be heavily influenced by the profit goals of the organisation.
+Another form of cost-based pricing is cost-plus margin pricing or gross-margin pricing.
+Many business use cost-plus margin pricing because they want the process of calculating a price to be heavily influenced by the profit goals of the organisation.
 Many managers want to keep margins at a certain level of percentage so they meet their targets.
-Consequently, they set they product margins at a certain level aligned with their profit goals and work from there.
+Consequently, they set their product margins at a certain level aligned with their profit goals and work from there.

 %GM = (added amount/price) x 100

 There are two ways to use a per cent gross margin to set a price